seVarReg calculates SE for an object of class VarReg. If the result is not on a

 Object of class

-to determin the SE (eg. result fromsemiVarReg
+VarRegto determin the SE (eg. result fromsemiVarReg).- boot

 Logical to indicate if bootstrapped CI should be calculated.
 Default is

-.- bootreps
+FALSE.- bootreps

 Number of bootstraps to be performed if